jcowey/P3/OJS/change_published_file.md

 On the left hand side below the cover icon you will see `Issues` as the second word below the icon.
 Click on `Issues` and then click on `Back Issues`

 Now go to the relevant volume and click on it.
 Choose the article you want to change and click on it.
 There you will see `Submission` and `Removve`.
 Click on `Submission`

+Now you will see a green button with the word `Published` in it.
+Next to that is the six digit number you had noted, as described above.
+This and the name of the author(s) as well as the title of the article allows you to be sure that you are in the correct place.

+Immediately below this you will see two words `Workflow` and `Publication`.
+You must click on `Publication`.